 Dr Janine Robinson is a Clinical Psychologist and National Speciality Adviser for Autism for NHS England.

 Professor Sam Chamberlain is a Professor of Psychiatry at the University of Southampton and an expert in impulsive and compulsive disorders and behavioural addictions

-*We have chosen to use first-person language but understand there is no universally accepted way to describe autism
+*We have chosen to use identity-first language but understand there is no universally accepted way to describe autism

 The opinions expressed in this post reflect the views of the author(s) and do not necessarily represent the opinions or official positions of the SSA.

 The SSA does not endorse or guarantee the accuracy of the information in external sources or links and accepts no responsibility or liability for any consequences arising from the use of such information.